Mid and Upper Back Pain

-If you have this problem it is most likely because you have a job where you sit for long periods with very little movement of your body.
-This is also the start of shoulder problems too.
-If you were to have someone take a photo of you while you were at work, you would probably see yourself sitting hunched over with rounded shoulders and your head two inches from the computer screen.
-This is the typical posture for people with this problem, and is the reason why you must take a break from a sitting position every thirty to forty-five minutes.
+If you have this problem, it is most likely because you have a job where you sit for long periods with very little movement of your body.
+If you were to have someone take a photo of you at work, you would probably see yourself sitting hunched over with rounded shoulders.
+This is the typical posture for people with this problem, and is the reason you must take a break from a sitting position every thirty to forty-five minutes.

 |Position of Pain||Procedure|